lunarc/lunarc_docs/docs/MATLAB.md

     #SBATCH -e process_%j.err
     # Can only use one node
     #SBATCH -N 1
-    # Make sure that you are the only one using the node (not strictly necessary with the -N 1 option)
+    # Make sure that you are the only one using the node.
+If not used MATLAB will only see 1 core
     #SBATCH --exclusive

     # write this script to stdout-file - useful for scripting errors